|Home > Tutorials > Getting Started > Exception Handling > Debugging Struts|

 Note that to enable the correct display and interaction of the expand/collapse links on the debugging information web page you need to include the s:head tag in your JSP's head section (see index.jsp in the example application) and also include the Struts 2 dojo plugin in your application's class path.
 The Struts 2 dojo plugin is available as part of the Struts 2 download and from the Maven repository.

 The Struts 2 framework will write to a log a great deal of information if you've configured the log properties to log at the debug level.
 In the example application, view log4j.xml.
 The two major packages involved in the Struts 2 framework, com.opensymphony and org.apache.struts2, are configured to write debug and above log messages.
 When you run the application view the standard out for your Servlet container to see all the information written to the log.
+Please check Logging page for other options.

 Using the configuration browser plugin and the debugging interceptor can assist you in trouble shooting a problem with a Struts 2 web application.
 These tools should only be used in development.